mletras89/QDMI/docs/rationale.md

 QDMI consists of three components, namely:

-- the client,
+- the \ref client.h "client",
-- the device, and
+- the \ref device.h "device", and
-- the driver.
+- the \ref driver.h "driver".

 The device represents the physical quantum computer or also a classical simulator imitating a quantum computer.
 Multiple devices are managed by the driver.
 For that, the driver maintains a list